search icon

 • Other individuals who complete single tasks for customers and businesses

 Some gig workers find clientele for their products and services on their own through ads and networking.
-Other gig workers use matching apps–like ridesharing apps–to find patrons.
+Other gig workers use matching apps (not dissimilar to ridesharing apps) to find patrons.

 Freelancers